windmill-labs/windmilldocs/blog/2023-05-31-discord-bot/index.md

 }
 ```

-We basically get the content of all `.md` and `.mdx` files in the Windmill documentation repository.
+### Create the embeddings

-Next, we will add a loop that for each file content, will create the embeddings and store them in Supabase using pgvector.
+Using the OpenAI API, we can create embeddings for each of the documents.

 ```typescript
 import type { Resource } from 'https://deno.land/x/windmill@v1.85.0/mod.ts';